angular/angular/aio/content/guide/visual-studio-2015.md

 ### For applications that use routing

-If your app uses routing, you need to teach the server to always return `index.html` when the user asks for an HTML page for reasons explained in the [Deployment](guide/deployment#fallback) guide.
+If your application uses routing, you need to teach the server to always return `index.html` when the user asks for an HTML page for reasons explained in the [Deployment](guide/deployment#fallback) guide.

 Everything seems fine while you move about _within_ the app.
-But you'll see the problem right away if you refresh the browser or paste a link to an app page (called a "deep link") into the browser address bar.
+But you'll see the problem right away if you refresh the browser or paste a link to an application page (called a "deep link") into the browser address bar.

 You'll most likely get a *404 - Page Not Found* response from the server for any address other than `/` or `/index.html`.